Local officials to Omahans: Don't crowd into big-box stores

-Omaha's mayor and Douglas County's health director admonished Omahans on Sunday for not doing enough social distancing, especially at "big-box" stores.
+Omaha’s mayor and Douglas County’s health director admonished Omahans on Sunday for not doing enough social distancing, especially at large retailers.

 “I am pleading with people that are visiting and shopping in these crowded stores to not do it,” Mayor Jean Stothert said.